Cambodian forces open fire as factory strikes turn violent

 CRISIS OVER WAGES

-The opposition claims that 2.3 million of its votes were stolen to allow the ruling Cambodia People's Party (CPP) to return to office.
-The CPP won 68 seats in the election to the CNRP's 55, according to the National Election Committee, but the CNRP has said the commission is one of many agencies under the influence of the CPP.
+The opposition alleges 2.3 million of its votes were stolen to allow the ruling Cambodia People's Party (CPP) to return to office.
+The CPP won 68 seats in the election to the CNRP's 55, according to the National Election Committee, but the CNRP says the commission is one of many agencies under CPP influence.

-The government is refusing to raise the wage beyond $100 dollars a month and has ordered factories to reopen.
-The garment industry is worth $5 billion a year to Cambodia, one of the world's poorest countries.
+The government is refusing to raise the wage beyond $100 dollars a month and has ordered factories to reopen to prevent damage and job losses in an industry worth $5 billion a year to what is one of the world's poorest countries.

-Cheath Khemera, a senior labour officer at the Garment Manufacturers Association in Cambodia (GMAC), told Reuters it was too soon to assess the cost of the strikes, but he estimated each factory could be losing $20,000 to $30,000 a day.
+Cheath Khemera, a senior labor officer at the Garment Manufacturers Association in Cambodia (GMAC) told Reuters it was too soon to assess the cost of the strikes, but he estimated each factory could be losing $20,000-$30,000 a day.

 "This really impacts the industry seriously," he said.

-"We have urged workers, unions and the government to work together towards a peaceful resolution of labour disagreements," she said, adding that the United States was also engaging garment exporters and buyers on the issue.

-"We are urging respect for workers rights and safe working conditions in general," she said.

-Until this week, security forces had exercised restraint as pressure mounted on a government facing some of the biggest protests ever seen in Cambodia.
+Until this week, security forces had exercised restraint to try to cool tempers as pressure mounted on a government facing some of the biggest protests ever seen in Cambodia.

-The strikes and protests represent a rare challenge to the 28-year rule of Hun Sen, who has been credited with attracting investment and creating jobs in the once failed state scarred by war and the bloody 1970s Khmer Rouge era.
+The strikes and rallies represent a rare challenge to the 28-year rule of Hun Sen, who has been credited with attracting investment and creating jobs in what was once a failed state scarred by war and the bloody 1970s Khmer Rouge era.

-He has also earned a reputation for being intolerant of opposition and rights groups have said abuses are common.
+He has also earned a reputation for being intolerant of opposition and rights groups say abuses are common.

-Hun Sen's rule was tested last year when various opposition parties amalgamated and won votes from Cambodians upset by low wages, graft and a substantial number of forced evictions from farmland and city slums.
+Hun Sen's rule was tested last year when a once weak opposition of various parties amalgamated and won votes from Cambodians upset by low wages, graft and a substantial number of forced evictions from farmland and city slums.

-Garment manufacturing is Cambodia's biggest foreign currency earner.
-It is also a major employer and vital source of income for many rural families who complain they can barely survive on the wages, which are lower than in neighbouring Thailand and Vietnam.
+Garment manufacturing is Cambodia's biggest foreign currency earner, a major employer and a vital source of income for many rural families who complain they can barely survive on the wages that are lower than neighboring Thailand and Vietnam.

+Many western brands outsource footwear and apparel to Cambodian factories, in part because labor is cheaper than China.

-(Additional reporting Pring Samrang in Phnom Penh and David Brunnstrom in Washington; Writing by Martin Petty; Editing by Robert Birsel, Toni Reinhold)
+(Additional reporting Pring Samrang; Writing by Martin Petty; Editing by Robert Birsel)